 Harvard Pilgrim Health Care takes care of New Englanders.
-A leading provider of health benefits in Massachusetts, the not-for-profit organization also offers plans to residents of New Hampshire and Maine.
-It has more than 1 million members enrolled in its HMO, PPO, point-of-service, and government plans.
+A leading provider of health benefits in Massachusetts, the not-for-profit organization also offers plans to residents of Connecticut, Maine, and New Hampshire.
+It has more than 1.2 million members enrolled in its HMO, PPO, point-of-service, and government plans.
 Those members have access to regional and national networks of hospitals and doctors.
 Harvard Pilgrim also targets multi-state employers with its Choice Plus and Options PPO plans, offered through a partnership with UnitedHealthcare.
 Founded in 1969, Harvard Pilgrim has a network of more than 135 hospitals and 28,000 doctors and clinicians.

-Additionally, the company collaborates with Harvard Medical School to perform research that is focused on health care systems (treatments and costs) and patient populations through the Department of Population Medicine within its Harvard Pilgrim Health Care Institute.
+Additionally, the company collaborates with Harvard Medical School to perform research that is focused on health care systems (treatments and costs) and patient populations through the Department of Population Medicine within its Harvard Pilgrim Health Care Institute (which includes Harvard Pilgrim Health Care of Connecticut and HPHC Insurance Company).
+Another Harvard Pilgrim subsidiary, Health Plans specializes in administering self-insured or administrative services only plans for employers.

 The Harvard Pilgrim Foundation provides community health and wellness programs.

-Harvard Pilgrim's revenue fell 3% in 2012 compared with 2011, to $2.7 billion.
-Net income declined 76% over the same period to $22.5 million.
-In 2012 total membership for Harvard Pilgrim grew for the ninth consecutive year to 1,187,000.
+Harvard Pilgrim's revenue fell 1% to $2.8 billion in 2013 versus 2012, primarily as a result of lower premium and investment income.
+Net income declined 29% over the same period to $20.7 million, due to declines in unrealized gains on investments.
+In 2013 total membership for Harvard Pilgrim grew for the tenth consecutive year to 1,200,000.
 The company is under pressure to keep premiums for consumers and employers as low as possible, putting a squeeze on profits.

 Harvard Pilgrim's plans are primarily offered to corporate groups.
-The company's primary goal is to maintain a loyal customer base while attracting new clients.
+The company's primary goals are to lower costs, improve care, and enhance its members' overall experience.
 In support of its ambitions, Pilgrim Health has expanded the breadth of its plan offerings and widened its network of contracted health providers to maintain its competitive edge.
+In 2014 the group improved its Medicare Advantage Stride (HMO) offerings and launched new benefit programs in certain markets; it intends to expand the service area for the programs in 2016.

 In addition to its direct insurance offerings, the company provides third-party administrative services for self-insured plans through its Health Plans subsidiary.
 It has been growing this part of its business through acquisitions, including the purchases of regional third-party administrators.